 I scan my surroundings, shivering as the adrenaline from the fall fades away.
 Cold bites hungrily into my aching limbs and gobbles up what’s left of my body heat.
-I start to shiver so hard my teeth rattle in my skull.
+I start to shiver so hard I’m sure I can hear my teeth rattling in my skull.

 The trees are packed tightly together.
 A thick blanket of snow covers the ground.
-Beyond the tightly clustered tree trunks, the forest floor is dark, and I can’t see deeper than the 3rd or 4th row of tall black trees.
+Beyond the tightly clustered tree trunks, the forest floor is dark, and I can’t see further than a few feet under the shroud of darkness cast by the thick canopy of the tall black trees.
 Nothing moves in the sky or on the ground.
 It is deathly silent.

 I force my distant legs to move.
 They feel like dead wood as I force myself to my feet and walk slowly towards the darkness between the trees.
-I instinctively clutch my arms to my chest to hold on to whatever body heat I have left.
-It’s not much – and I can feel it slipping away, devoured piece by piece by the ravenous cold.
+I instinctively clutch my arms to my chest, trying in vain to hold on to whatever body heat I have left.
+It’s not much – and I can feel it slipping away, devoured piece by piece by the ravenous cold all around me.
 I’m vaguely aware that small icicles have formed in my short cropped black hair and on my eyelashes.
 I try and blink them away.
-The small rough stones of the beach are cold under my bare feet and frigid water drips from my stiff, halfway frozen uniform.
+The small rough stones of the beach are cold under my bare feet and frigid water drips from my stiff, half frozen uniform.

 I’m still wearing my uniform.
 That means I must have been taken from Valhalla Station.
-The thought pops into my head like an unconscious reaction…but the words are alien and totally without any deeper meaning.
+The thought pops into my head like an unconscious reaction…but the words are alien and totally without any deeper meaning like cardboard scenery in the empty stage of my memories.
 What the hell (or where the hell) is Valhalla Station?

 “Hello?”
 I call into the darkness.
 “Who’s there?”

 No reply.
-Underbrush crunches in the dark as I move towards the sounds.
-The strange clicking gets louder as I reach the edge of the trees and peer into the inky blackness in-between.
+Underbrush crunches loudly as I move clumsily towards the sounds in the darkness ahead.
+The moist clicking gets louder as I reach the edge of the trees and peer into the inky blackness in-between.
 I take another cautious step into the forest, and stand in the dark, waiting for what feels like an eternity for my eyes to adjust to the low light.
-Deeper inside the forest, cloaked in darkness, the thick liquid clicking sound gets more frantic and a good deal louder.
+Deeper inside the forest, the thick liquid clicking sound gets faster and a good deal louder.
 The sound is unnatural.
-It sends shivers crawling up my spine – maybe this wasn’t such a great idea.
+It grates against my sanity and sends waves shivers crawling up my spine – maybe this wasn’t such a great idea.

 Silence.
 Whatever is out there has stopped moving.
 My heartbeat is deafening, each beat thundering in my ears like artillery fire, drowning out the subtle sounds of the forest around me.
 I fall silently to a knee and scan the darkness ahead with partially adjusted eyes.
-In front of me, maybe 10 or 15 feet, a grey smudge that could almost be the shape of a man hunkers motionless, half hidden behind one of the larger tree trunks.
+In front of me, maybe 10 or 15 feet, a grey smudge that could almost be the shape of a man hunkers motionless, half obscured behind one of the larger trees.
 The strange clicking sounds return, playing tricks on my ears as they seem to dance between the trees, clicking and slurping with a wet thickness from several places at once.
-Keeping my eyes locked on the strange form ahead of me, I search the underbrush by touch, grasping as quietly as I can for some kind of weapon – a rock, a branch, anything.
-Finally, my frigid fingers wrap around a fist-sized rock, but as I try and lift the rock from the ground, it slips from my weakened, numb fingers, crashing loudly into the underbrush at my feet.
+Keeping my eyes locked on the strange form ahead of me, I search the underbrush by touch, grasping as quietly as I can for a weapon – a rock, a branch, anything.
+Finally, my frigid fingers find a fist-sized rock, but as I try and lift the rock from the ground, it slips from my numb fingers, crashing loudly into the underbrush at my feet.

 In the stillness of the snow-dampened forest, it sounds like a cannon.

 Terror screams through me as the thing in front of me of snaps its head towards the sound with an audible hiss.
 I can make out the outline of a human-shaped head attached to a hunched, feral body covered in motley white corpse flesh.
 Without warning, a triangle of three blood-red lights blaze to life in the center of the monster’s face, blinding me and throwing towering shadows of ink and blood high into the upper reaches of the canopy.
-The forest looks like a vision of hell.
+In an instant, the forest is transformed into a vision of hell.

 Then the monster screams.

 The scream is inhuman.
 It’s impossibly loud, expanding violently into the subsonic and ultrasonic all at once.
 It splits through the winter air like lightning through a black sky, chasing every other sound back into the darkness beyond the blood red lights.
-I stumble backwards, trip over my own legs, and fall to the ground.
+I stumble backwards, trip over my own legs, and hit the ground hard.
 My tailbone smacks into the cold earth, sending a lance of pain up my spine.
 I hear underbrush cracking and the snap of branches as the crimson shafts of light sway and bounce in my direction.